Key Takeaways

 Carpenter bee damage is irreversible. | Wood damage from carpenter bees can often be repaired with sealants and fillers. |

-Carpenter bees are harmful to humans. | Carpenter bees pose minimal risk to humans unless directly handled or if an individual is allergic to bee stings. |
+Carpenter bees are harmful to humans. | Carpenter bees pose minimal risk to humans unless they are directly handled or if an individual is allergic to bee stings. |